If you want to apply for a Dutch passport or ID card and you live in Estonia, follow this step-by-step plan.

 - an English-language extract from the Estonian population register

-- if you also have Estonian nationality: a valid Estonian passport or ID card.
+- an Estonian ID card.
 Citizenship must be given as ‘NLD’.
 The place of birth is normally given as ‘Holland/NLD’.

 If you are applying for a Dutch passport or ID card for your child for the first time, use their birth certificate as proof of legal residence.